Country Profiles

 UK

 The UK met the target of 0.7% GNI to ODA from 2015-2020, after the International Development (Official Development Assistance Target) Act enshrined this ongoing commitment in law.
 However, the UK’s legal commitment to 0.7% GNI to ODA was reduced to 0.5% for 2021 and beyond until fiscal tests are met.
-In September 2020, the Department for International Development (DFID) and Foreign and Commonwealth Office merged to form the new Foreign, Commonwealth and Development Office (FCDO), and in September 2022 a Minister for Development was created who now attends Cabinet.
-The UK experienced political changes in 2023, with a change in Foreign Secretary and Home Secretary.
+In September 2020, the Department for International Development (DFID) and Foreign and Commonwealth Office merged to form the new Foreign, Commonwealth and Development Office (FCDO).
+In 2024, the UK held a general election which saw a change in government for the first time in 14 years, with the Labour party winning a landslide majority.
+There is a new Foreign Secretary and Minister for Development, who both attend cabinet.

 Policies & funding